softiger/tensorbase/README.md

 TensorBase BE is built on ideas from the following projects: [TensorBase FE (Frontier Edition)](https://github.com/tensorbase/tensorbase_frontier_edition), [Apache Arrow](https://github.com/apache/arrow), [ClickHouse](https://clickhouse.tech/).

 TensorBase BE shows its uniqueness by rethinking from the perspective of modern hardwares and SMEs.
+TensorBase BE is in its early phase, welcome to share any idea you like in the [community](https://tensorbase.io/community/).

 The predecessor of TensorBase BE is moving to [TensorBase FE](https://github.com/tensorbase/tensorbase_frontier_edition).
 TensorBase FE is planned to release as a commercial-friendly free software when it reaches the beta quality.
-If you are interesting to preview TensorBase FE, an alpha plan is available.
+If you are interested to preview TensorBase FE, go to the [website](https://tensorbase.io/) for free application.
 More information about TensorBase FE could be seen in [its project page](https://github.com/tensorbase/tensorbase_frontier_edition).

 ## Planned Goals
 -------------------